Oomnitza/oomnitza-connector/README.md

 ##### Default Field Mappings
     No default mappings

-#### ServiceNow Configuration
-Note: the connector has been designed to work with the `New York` version of the ServiceNow API.

-`url`: The ServiceNow instance url.

-`username`: The username used to authorize.

-`password`: The password used to authorize.

-##### Default Field Mappings
-    No default mappings

 #### SimpleMDM Configuration
 `secret_access_key`: The API keys used to authenticate.
 You can retrieve your API key by signing into your SimpleMDM account, visiting “Settings” and then selecting the “API” tab.